Global-in-time Strichartz estimates and cubic Schr\"odinger equation in a conical singular space: Preliminary: analysis results associated with

 \begin{lemma}[Asymptotics of the Bessel function] Assume $\nu\gg1$.
-Let $J_\nu(r)$ be the Bessel function of order $\nu$ defined as above.
-Then there exist a large constant $C$ and a small constant $c$ independent of $\nu$ and $r$ such that:
+Let $J_\nu(r)$ be the Bessel function of order $\nu$ defined as in \eqref{Bessel-f}.
+Then there exist a large constant $C$ and a small constant $c$ independent from $\nu$ and $r$ such that: